iCliniq Logo

 Hi doctor,

-I received my ECG result, and it indicates a normal sinus rhythm but also shows an early repolarization pattern.
+I received my ECG result, which indicates a normal sinus rhythm but also shows an early repolarization pattern.
 Previously, I was on Carvedilol for the same condition.
 My current medication regimen includes taking Amlodipine 5 mg once a day and Rosuvastatin 10 mg once a day.
-In the past, there has been a significant weight loss.
+In the past, there has been significant weight loss.
 What is this heart condition, and how can it be treated?
 My doctor mentioned that if I get a new ECG next time, it might be different, and now I am confused.
 Please help me.

 Hi,